 - Scan User ID: Whether users can enter User IDs using the device’s barcode scanner.
 This attribute does not require the ID to be scanned, but allows for the option.
 This attribute has no effect on Agentry Clients running on devices that are not equipped with a barcode scanner.

 - Scan Password: Whether users can enter passwords using the device’s barcode scanner.
 This attribute does not require the password to be scanned, but allows for the option.
-This attribute has no effect on Agentry Clients running on devices that are not equipped with a barcode scanner.
+This attribute has no effect on Agentry Clients running on devices not equipped with a barcode scanner.

 Audit: Whether to audit password entry for the Agentry Client.